-When I first heard the term – conscious co-parenting – on a talk show, I was curious — these oyinbo people have come again oh!
+Another day, while watching a talk show on YouTube, I heard the term – conscious co-parenting.
+The term captured my curiosity — these oyinbo people have come again oh!
 I thought to myself.
-I leaned forward, keeping my back straight, ready to process what was being said.
-The show's hosts discussed a man (Van Jones) who was previously married with children but wished to have more.
+I leaned forward, ready to process what was being said.
+The show's hosts discussed a CNN contributor, (Van Jones) who was previously married with children but wished to have more.
 He happened to have a friend who wanted to be a mother.
 Although not romantically involved, the two paired up to have a child.
 However, it was not specified what procedure they utilized - whether they had sex or used IVF.

-Another host stated that she occasionally told her (male) gay friend that if she was still single at a certain age, they would have a child together – but not by having sex!
+Another host stated that she occasionally told her homosexual friend that if she was still single at a certain age, they would have a child together – but not by having sex!
 She added.
-As their voices faded into the background, I wondered when children became accessories, pacifiers, or toys that one could be pick up and put down as they pleased.
-I concluded that this is yet another ploy to destroy the traditional family unit, just as God intended it to be.
+As their voices faded into the background I wondered when children became accessories, pacifiers, or toys that one could be pick up and put down as they pleased.
+This is yet another ploy to destroy the traditional family unit, just as God intended it to be; I concluded.

 What is conscious co-parenting?

-Why advocate for the traditional family unit?
+Why advocate for the nuclear family?
 One might ask – According to studies, children who grow up in (married) two-parent households have a more stable childhood and better adult outcomes.
-This is not addressing circumstances beyond our control, such as death, or a nasty breakup that causes someone to become a single parent, and (or) rape - this is for individuals who feel they can wake up one day and have a child, who is supposed to be the result of love, unity, and devout commitment (marriage).
+This is not addressing circumstances beyond our control, such as death, or a nasty breakup that causes someone to become a single parent, and (or) rape - this is addressing individuals who feel they can wake up one day and have a child, who is supposed to be the result of love, unity, and devout commitment in marriage.

-What happened to the days when men and women desired marriage and couldn't wait to tie the knot and start a family together?
+What happened to the days when men and women desired marriage and couldn't wait to start a family together?
 Now, if a woman is in her mid-30s, unmarried, and successful, she may say, “If I'm still single at such and such an age, I will have a child.”
-Is a child now a source of solace for those who are single?
-While it is true that it takes two to create a child, society has worked extremely hard to convince us that it only takes one to raise them - well, one with the financial means.
-Again, this is not referring to those who have found themselves in situations beyond their control, but rather to those who believe that having a child is the answer to the emptiness they feel on the inside.
+Is a child now a source of solace for those who are unmarried?

-Through assisted reproductive technology and surrogacy, things have become “so easy” and accessible that you don't even have to bear the burden of carrying your own child - after nine months, you will be presented with what you ordered.
+Through assisted reproductive technology and surrogacy, things have become “so easy” and accessible that one doesn’t even have to bear the burden of carrying their own child; after nine months, they will be presented with what they ordered.
 You can select the type of man you want to be the “father” of your child and the type of woman you want to carry your child from a catalog.
 The child then grows up and asks, “Where is my father?”
 “Why isn't mommy always at home with us?”
 “Why do I have two daddies?”
 “My classmates have a mother and father.”

-Even when we get married, you know, and do things the right way, we let our careers, hopes, and dreams, get in the way of raising godly children.
-We abandon children to the care of their carers and technology designed to distract them, as they do us, with no intention of nurturing them.
-We are so consumed with providing them with the life we did not have that we buy them things and fly them across the world while completely neglecting what God says about training up a child in the way they should go (Proverbs 22:6).
+Even within marriages, people most times let their careers, hopes, and dreams, get in the way of raising godly children.
+They abandon children to the care of their carers and technology designed to distract them (as they do us), with no intention of nurturing them.
+People are so consumed with providing their children with the life they did not have that they buy them things and fly them across the world while completely neglecting what God says about training up a child in the way they should go (Proverbs 22:6).

 We must recognize that we are raising or will raise children in a time when truth is being challenged.
 As Christians, we must not only reject anti-biblical ideologies but also equip our children and (or) future children to do the same.
 God, who created everything, including sex and marriage, also provided a safe environment in which children can be loved, nurtured, and raised with a complete understanding of the truth.

 As previously said, there is more stability when both parents are present in the household to raise their children.
+The responsibility doesn’t fall on the one who is more financially astute to raise the child.
 Fathers and mothers play different roles in the lives of their children.
 If it were not the case, then two moms, or two dads, or one mom or dad, can effectively carry on that responsibility with no qualms from God, but men and women are different – don’t let the current narrative fool you.

 What do you think?
 Leave your comments below.
 Also, do not forget to like, share and subscribe to join our community.

-Don't stop here: Click this link to explore more posts under our Mommy & Me segment.
+Don't stop here: Click this link to explore more posts under our Culture segment.

 All images are courtesy of Unsplash